-Belly of the Dragon is one of the most unique attractions in southern Utah.
-I highly recommend a quick stop if you’re driving through the area.
+Belly of the Dragon is one of the most unique attractions in southern Utah, and I highly recommend a quick stop if you’re driving through the area!

 It has since been named Belly of the Dragon, presumably because of the ribcage-looking walls and the style of the long passageway.